Sport in the United Kingdom: Boxing

 The United Kingdom played a key role in the evolution of modern boxing, with the codification of the rules of the sport known as the Queensberry Rules, named after John Douglas, 9th Marquess of Queensberry in 1867.
 Britain's first heavyweight world champion Bob Fitzsimmons made boxing history as the sport's first three-division world champion.
 Some of the best contemporary British boxers have included super-middleweight champion Joe Calzaghe, featherweight champion Naseem Hamed, and heavyweight champions Lennox Lewis, Tyson Fury and Anthony Joshua.
 Welshman Calzaghe's display against Jeff Lacy in 2006 prompted Lacy's trainer to state "I have never seen a better performance than that in the world."

 British professional boxing offers some of the largest purses outside the United States to a few elite professional boxers who become nationally known.
-British heavyweight contenders are especially popular, but most British world champions have fought in the middle weight bracket.
+British heavyweight contenders are especially popular, but most British world champions have fought in the middleweight bracket.
 The governing bodies of professional boxing are the British Boxing Board of Control and British & Irish Boxing Authority.
 It is generally felt that British professional boxing is in decline in the early years of the 21st century.
-The reasons for this include: the fact that football now offers a relatively large number of sportsmen the chance to make the sort of income traditionally only available to world boxing champions, reducing the incentive for athletic youngsters to accept the greater risks of a boxing career; the acquisition of the rights to most major fights by Sky Sports, which means that fewer boxers become national figures than in the past; and the knock the sport's credibility has taken from the multiplicity of title sanctioning bodies.
+The reasons for this include: the fact that football now offers a relatively large number of sportspeople the chance to make the sort of income traditionally only available to world boxing champions, reducing the incentive for athletic youngsters to accept the greater risks of a boxing career; the acquisition of the rights to most major fights by Sky Sports, which means that fewer boxers become national figures than in the past; and the knock the sport's credibility has taken from the multiplicity of title sanctioning bodies.

 Amateur boxing is governed by separate bodies in each home nation.
 At Olympic, World and European events, home nation boxers (with the exception of N.Ireland) compete under the GB podium squad banner.
 British amateurs have enjoyed success in international competition in recent years but unlike their counterparts boxing for the Irish Republic there's a tendency for them to turn professional early in their amateur career.
 The amateur sport is steadily recovering from a decline that reached a peak in the late 1980s, with dramatic increases in boxer numbers driven by recent GB podium squad success, most notably at the London 2012 Olympics.
 Although Britain's top amateur boxers are household names and lauded by the general public, the financial and commercial leverage that professional sports now have on televised media means amateur boxing rarely receives its fair share of T.V. coverage.